Since the Kinder Morgan fracked gas pipeline was stopped

 It may sound like it’ll cost a lot to fight climate change.
 But it may cost more to stay on our current course of taking little action.
 The cost of failing to adapt could be a staggering $1,240 trillion, compared to $890 trillion if we make changes.
+(Following the huricanes in Texas, Louisiana, Florida, Georgia, S. Carolina and the Caribbean Islands plus the wildfires in CA, OR, WA, and MT in 2017, COSTS ARE RISING MUCH FASTER THAN PREDICTED!)
 The U.S. Director of the Office of Management and Budget has estimated that it will cost the United States billions of dollars if we fail to act, given the cost of increasingly intense damage from storms, wildfires, and drought.

 More on this at: https://bay169.mail.live.com/?tid=cmMRPKdwhD5BGSRwAiZMKAdg2&fid=flinbox

 The U.S. is #1 in wind power

 Outstanding wind resources – The U.S. Department of Energy estimates that our wind energy potential is 10 times the amount of electricity consumption for the entire country.